-- 3Ask your parent to limit your time online.This can send us down a time-wasting rabbit hole.
-Developing time management skills early on will make you a better student as you get older.Advertisement
+- 3This can send us down a time-wasting rabbit hole.
+Developing time management skills early on will make you a better student as you get older.Ask your parent to limit your time online.Advertisement

 As for math, it is a beautiful fact based subject.
 There is no doubt that 2+2=4.
 Practicing counting and subtracting with your toys such as legos or shopkins.
 When you are eating your breakfast, see how many bites it takes to finish it.
 Math is all around us in our daily life, noticing how it impacts can make math fun!

 First my major was science.
 Then I changed from science to commerce.